https://hgic.clemson.edu/

 • Consult a physician, explaining your concern, types and amount of food eaten, and when the symptoms began.
 Rapid diagnosis by a physician and follow-up treatment is important.

-• Try to obtain portions of the meal, particularly the fish, to help determine the cause.
-These portions should be tightly packaged and frozen for any subsequent analysis.
+• Try to obtain samples of the meal, particularly the fish, to help determine the cause.
+These samples should be tightly packaged and frozen for any subsequent analysis.
 Recalling the various foods eaten within 24 hours could indicate other possible causes.

 • Try to verify the species and size of the suspect fish and how it was cooked and handled prior to cooking.
 These concerns are essential to confirming ciguatera versus other food poisonings.
 The heat-stable ciguatoxin is not destroyed by cooking and frozen storage.
 Knowledge of prior quality or partial mishandling could implicate a different form of food poisoning caused by partial spoilage, i.e., scombroid or histamine fish poisoning.